Who Is it at Fault for a Lane Change Collision?

-|Determining liability is not always straightforward in a lane change collision.
+Determining liability is not always straightforward in a lane-change collision.
 You’ll need to know which California laws apply to unsafe lane changes.
-You must also know what factors are at play when establishing liability for a collision that occurred during a lane change.
+You must also understand what factors are at play when establishing liability for a collision during a lane change.

-One of our experienced California car accident lawyers at Berg Injury Lawyers can help you determine fault in your case after a serious lane change car accident so you can receive a fair settlement for your losses.
+One of our experienced California car accident lawyers at Berg Injury Lawyers can help you determine fault in your case after a serious lane-change car accident so you can receive a fair settlement for your losses.

-What Are California’s Laws for Unsafe Lane Changes?
+What are California’s Laws for Unsafe Lane Changes?

 No driver can suddenly stop or reduce the speed of their vehicle without first giving a signal.
 If a driver cannot use the turn signals in their vehicle, they should use the appropriate hand signals to indicate when they are changing lanes left or right or when they are stopping or decelerating the speed of their vehicle.

-What Causes a Lane Change Collision?
+What Causes a Lane-Change Collision?

-A lane change collision can also be caused by:
+A lane-change collision can also be caused by:

 - Merging too slowly onto a lane compared to ongoing traffic